0xste/pollinate-timestamp-service/README.md

 - **Checking the platform is up**
     - `docker-compose ps`
 - **Further Testing**
-    - Import the postman collection pollinate-timestmap.postman_collection.json
+    - Import the postman collection pollinate-timestmap.postman_collection.json to perform some manual tests
+    - A comprehensive acceptance/integration test suite lives in the `./integration` directory, run `go test ./...` to produce output

 ### Development
 - **Common Non Functional Requirements**